High Island (Bronx): History

 High Island was once known as Shark Island due to the many sand sharks which used to swim in the nearby waters of Pelham Bay.
 The island is comparatively high with a shape similar to a gumdrop, thus alluding to the origin of its present-day name.

 Elisha King purchased the island in 1829 to quarry stones.

-During the 1920s the Miller family operated a community of summer rental cottages catering to about 40 families.
+During the 1920s, the Miller family operated a community of summer rental cottages catering to about 40 families.

 In October 1960, the National Broadcasting Company purchased the island and acquired its deed, with plans to construct a radio transmission tower.
 CBS later purchased half of NBC's interest, creating a joint venture.
 After over two years of construction, the new tower and supporting structures housing the transmitters for WNBC (660 AM) and WCBS (880 AM) went into operation in 1963.
 Prior to High Island the WCBS facility was located on nearby Columbia Island in New Rochelle, New York, and the WNBC transmitter was based in Sands Point, New York.

 On August 27, 1967, a small private airplane crashed into the radio tower, destroying the antenna and taking WCBS and WNBC off the air, the day before WCBS's all news format launched.
 Both stations were able to borrow nearby transmission facilities for about a week, until an emergency tower could be erected on High Island.
 The permanent replacement was built with a second (shorter) tower as an emergency backup.

 The deed to High Island remained with NBC until 1988, when it was transferred to Emmis Communications as part of the latter company's purchase of WNBC.
 Emmis owned WFAN, an existing station which moved to WNBC's frequency in October 1988.
 WFAN was sold by Emmis in 1992 to Infinity Broadcasting, while CBS and WCBS were acquired by Westinghouse Electric Corporation in 1995.
 WCBS and WFAN became sister stations in 1997 when Infinity was purchased by Westinghouse.

+In August 2024, WCBS changed its call letters to WHSQ after Good Karma Brands took over operational control of 880 AM, replacing WCBS's news format with ESPN Radio sports programming.